Jcssss/GNG/README.md

 # GNG
-An SQL Database and Python UI for the ficticious company Green-Not-Greed.
+An SQL Database and Python UI for the fictitious company Green-Not-Greed.